vovaberdi/RPGLE-Proj/README.md

 Elegant User Interface: With meticulous attention to detail, the app boasts a visually appealing user interface that enhances user engagement and simplifies navigation.

+Ticket Printing: After a successful ticket purchase, the app goes the extra mile by automatically generating and printing tickets for the user.
+This feature adds convenience and a touch of nostalgia to the movie-going experience.

 Elevate Your Movie Experience:
 Experience the intersection of technology and entertainment with my AS400 RPG Movie Ticket App.
-Whether it's managing databases seamlessly or providing an elegant seat selection process, this application redefines user interaction within the realm of movie ticketing.
+Whether it's managing databases seamlessly, providing an elegant seat selection process, or offering automatic ticket printing, this application redefines user interaction within the realm of movie ticketing.

 Unlock a New Movie-Going Era: AS400 RPG Movie Ticket App